gior11/US-medical-insurance-costs-project/README.md

 # US-medical-insurance-costs-project

-A Codecademy project about analyzing data about insurance costs and patient's info in the US using python.
+A Codecademy project about analyzing data of insurance costs and patient's info in the US using python.